asyncapi/website/CONTRIBUTING.md

     └───────────────────────┘
 ```

-Issues and pull requests without activity from the creator within 14 days will be automatically closed by triager or committer.
+Issues and pull requests without activity from the creator within 14 days will be automatically closed by a triager or committer.
 However, closure does not mean rejection.
 If you wish to revisit a closed issue or pull request, feel free to open a new one referencing the closed item.

 Issues and pull requests without activity from the triager or committer within 14 days may occure for many different reasons.
 Creator may use `/ptal` comment in the pull request to call out maintainers.